RobDBennett/RobDBennett.github.io/_posts/2020-05-25-build_1_Steam_Data.md

 ---

 ## Defining the Question
 So what makes a game successful on Steam?
-There are a lot of ways to define 'success', so for now let's focus on how often a game is purchased, downloaded and played.
+There are a lot of ways to define 'success', so for now let's focus on how many hours players sink into their titles.

 ## Exploring the Question